ucan-wg/invocation/README.md

 type Authorization struct {
-  scope   [&Any] # The set of authorized links s       Varsig # Scope signed by the invoker
+  scope   [&Any] # The set of authorized links auth    Authorization # Scope signed by the invoker }
-}

 type Invocation struct {